A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

 In the preparation phase, several key configurations are made:
 - **Snort Rules**: Configured to detect potential threats, including:
   - Rule 1: Detects a reverse TCP connection on port 4444 to the Windows VM.
-  - Rule 2: Monitors HTTP traffic on non-standard ports (8000 to 9000).
+  - Rule 2: Monitors HTTP traffic on non-standard ports (8001 to 9000).
+    - In my case, Splunk is hosted on port 8000
-  - Rule 3: Checks for executable files in HTTP traffic looking for MZ headers.
+  - Rule 3: Checks for executable files in HTTP traffic looking for  requested URI.
   - Rule 4: Monitors standard HTTP traffic on port 80.
 - **Lima Charlie**: It is integrated with a Windows workstation for advanced threat detection and response capabilities.
   - **YARA Rules**: Rules are written to detect executable files in the downloads directory.